How Much Is a Divorce? Here’s What to Know About the Average Cost

-While the cost of divorce varies by state, experts estimate that the average starts with “E” and ends with “xpensive.”
+While the price of divorce varies state by state, experts estimate that the average cost of divorce starts with “E” and ends with “xpensive.”
 According to Elise Pettus, founder of Untied, a support group for women going through divorce, the average couple can expect to spend five figures on their separation.
-In fact, the average cost of divorce is around $15,000-20,000.
-Of course, that number can vary wildly.
-“In NYC, that cost was significantly higher,” says Pettus.
-“If you hire a prestigious Manhattan firm, the initial retainer alone is often $25,000 and upwards.”
+In fact, the average cost of divorce in the U.S. lies in the 12 t0 $15,000 range.

 Even in cases where complicated financial and custodial concerns aren’t in play, Frawley and Pollock estimate that the bill will still be hefty.
 (And indeed, their experiences reflect one of the prestigious Manhattan firms mentioned by Pettus.)

-“If none of those issues are present, the parties are able with counsel to agree to terms and proceed to executing an agreement, and no additional professionals or experts… then the average cost is probably somewhere between $25,000 and $60,000 in total counsel fees,” they said.
+“If none of those issues are present, the parties are able with counsel to agree to terms and proceed to executing an agreement, and no additional professionals or experts… then the average cost is probably somewhere between $25,000 and $60,000 in total counsel fees,” Frawley and Pollock said.
 “Depending on how many of the above-listed issues are present in a case, the duration of the divorce process can be substantially extended and the legal fees can become as high as hundreds of thousands of dollars per party.”

-There is one easy way to substantially slash the cost of your divorce: don’t litigate!
+There is one easy way to substantially slash the cost of your divorce: don’t litigate.
 If you and your partner are mostly on the same page, you can shorten the process to a few pages of paperwork.

 “An uncontested divorce is significantly cheaper,” said BriAnn Copp, a matrimonial attorney with Greenspoon Marder.
-“You will need to pay court fees to file the paperwork, regardless, but an uncontested divorce can be kept to a few hundred dollars if you do everything yourself and a few thousand if you have attorneys draw up the documents.”
+“You will need to pay court fees to file the paperwork regardless, but an uncontested divorce can be kept to a few hundred dollars if you do everything yourself and a few thousand if you have attorneys draw up the documents.”
 That said, she cautioned that you should probably take the latter route: “As an attorney who has seen some terrible DIY forms, I do strongly advise against DIY forms if you can avoid it.”

 “The right way to save money is not by hiring the cheapest lawyer you can find,” said Pettus.
 “The good lawyers I have gotten to know are not cheap.
-I hear from women who tried to save money by hiring the least expensive attorney, but then ended up with the most pricey divorces.
+I hear from women who tried to save money by hiring the least expensive attorney but then ended up with the most pricey divorces.
 That really happens!
 Picking a good lawyer shouldn’t be entirely driven by money.
 But you can make sure you use your legal hours wisely.”

-The other, as Pettus suggested, is judicious use of your attorneys’ time — especially if they’re charging by the hour.
+The other, as Pettus suggested, is the judicious use of your attorneys’ time — especially if they’re charging by the hour.
 Kamin Meyer recommends doing your homework before every meeting or call: read documents, highlight what you don’t understand, prepare questions in advance; then, take notes during the meeting so you don’t have to call back later about matters that have already been discussed.
 She also stresses that clients should go to meetings on time and avoid bringing distraction-prone young children, who may take up valuable time.

 “This is a business transaction,” she said.
 “Even though it deals with very intimate details of your life, in the end, it’s a business transaction.”